Prologue

 Fuck it.

 Wait, let me back up.
-What exactly was it that inspired me to accept this endeavor of brave foolishness in the first place?
-This quixotic escapade into BASE as though it might offer some sense of salvation?
+What inspired this quixotic dream of mine?
 To answer that, I have to take you back.

-I made The Promise in December 2016, in a lonely room within walking distance of oblivion, nothing left but a dog, an empty bottle, and the weight of my own maniacal mind.
+I made The Promise in December 2016, in a lonely room within walking distance of oblivion, nothing left but a dog, an empty bottle, and the weight of my own spiraling mind.

 The depression had hollowed me out.
 I wasn't sad.
 I was done.
 Spent.
 Emptied of will.
 People think suicidal people hate themselves, or that they've got nothing going for them.
 It's true for some, but that wasn't my condition.
 I had everything going for me.
-I was athletic, charismatic, talented, and my mom even tells me I'm handsome and can read good.
+I was athletic, charismatic, talented—my mom even tells me I'm handsome and can read real good.

-But when I sat down that night to take inventory of my life, something strange happened.
-I realized that I had crossed off every bucket-list dream I'd ever had—except one.
+But when I sat down that night, something strange happened.
+I realized I had chased every dream I'd ever had—except one.

 Wingsuit BASE jumping.

 I sat there in my room, quiet in my misery as my head screamed with desperation like I had done so many nights prior, swirling a final dram of whiskey in an almost-empty bottle.
 I looked at Thunder, lying there on the floor, and I realized I couldn't do it.
 I couldn't do that to him.
 I just couldn't.
-And I couldn't do that to my mom either.
+Not to my mom either.

-"One more day," I told myself.
+"One more day," I bargained with myself.
 "If it's still too much tomorrow, you have permission to end it.
-But you will give Thunder at least one more day."
+But not tonight.
+Not to Thunder.
+You will give him one more day."

-But if I was really ready to give up everything—my life, my future, my belongings, my money—then why not instead throw everything I got at this final dream of mine?
+But if I was ready to give up everything—my life, my future, my money—then why not throw everything I had at one last dream?
 Wingsuit BASE jumping wasn't just another item on the list.
 It was the endgame.
 The final frontier.
 Maybe, in chasing it, I'd find a reason to stick around a little longer.

-So I started with The Promise.
-One more day.
-And I told myself that starting tomorrow, I would begin the long and patient path required to finally start wingsuit BASE jumping.
+So I started with a promise to Thunder: one more day.
+And I told myself that starting tomorrow, I would begin the long and patient path required to start wingsuit BASE jumping.
 The next night came and went.
 Then another.
 And another.
 I studied.
 Trained.
 Jumped.
 Survived.

 And now, a decade later, I'm still here.